Tiff-Hu/Tiff-Hu.github.io/README.md

 ![Profile Picture](/assets/picasset.jpg)

 ## About Me
-I'm Tiffany Hu, a passionate data scientist and researcher with a solid foundation in developing statistical methods and applying them in other domains.
+I'm Tiffany Hu, a passionate data scientist and researcher with a solid foundation in developing statistical methods and applying these methodological tools across a range of substantive domain.
 I recently graduated from University of California, Los Angeles with a B.S. in Statistics and Data Science.
 My academic journey and professional experiences have equipped me with a robust skill set in data analysis, machine learning, and methodological research.
 Some of my work can be referenced in my personal GitHub page.
 You can also view my CV [here](./assets/Tiffany's CV.pdf).

 ## Education
 **Bachelor of Science in Statistics and Data Science | University of California, Los Angeles**